This Version Posted: September 9, 2021

-Looking to use local beaches in the area?
+Looking to visit a local beach in the area this summer?

-There are a number of ways that beaches can become contaminated.
-Storm water runoff, combined with sewer overflows, sewage treatment plant bypasses, agricultural runoff, faulty septic systems, and large populations of waterfowl all contribute to water pollution which can result in beach postings.
+There are a number of ways that beaches can become contaminated with bacteria.
+Storm water runoff, combined with sewer overflows, sewage treatment plant bypasses, agricultural runoff, faulty septic systems, and large populations of waterfowl like geese all contribute to water pollution which can result in beach postings.

 When are beaches most likely to be posted?